 - There is a sense of community here.
 We are not so HUGE that we do not know each other’s names.
 The sharing of our work together is part of what brings us closer.

-- Individual studios for upperclass art majors, as space allows.
+- Individual studios for junior and senior art majors, as space allows.

-- Critique Sessions – Students exercise critical judgment of their own and others’ works in regular directed study critique sessions
+- Critique Sessions – You exercise critical judgment of your and others’ works in regular directed study critique sessions.

-- Senior Exhibit – Studio art students mount a solo exhibition of a body of work in the college gallery or other designated on-campus space.
+- Senior Exhibit – As a studio art student, you mount a solo exhibition of a body of work in the college gallery or other designated on-campus space.

-- Senior Art History Presentations – Students completing the art history emphasis publicly present research at the annual art history symposium on campus, or a local museum or gallery; students may also choose to guest-curate a show on or off campus.
+- Senior Art History Presentations – By completing the art history emphasis, you publicly present research at the annual art history symposium on-campus or at a local museum or gallery; you also may choose to guest-curate a show on-campus or off-campus.

-- Senior Seminar – Students are given as a part of the curriculum hands-on training in professional exhibition and documentation.
+- Senior Seminar – You are given this seminar as a part of the curriculum hands-on training in professional exhibition and documentation.
 Portfolio preparation and plans for relevant graduate education and career opportunities are also explored.

-- Faculty Mentoring – Art students enjoy exceptional mentoring via contained class sizes, faculty advisors, Sophomore and Junior Review, and weekly directed study meetings with professors in the junior and senior years
+- Faculty Mentoring – As an art student, you can enjoy exceptional mentoring via contained class sizes, faculty advisors, Sophomore and Junior Review, and weekly directed study meetings with professors during your junior and senior years.

-- Art Trips – Students take advantage of regularly scheduled departmental trips to major art collections in Lexington, Cincinnati, Louisville, Washington, D.C. and New York.
-Seminar in France – Students study art in Paris, and explore world-renown art collections, castles and cathedrals in the Loire Valley and within Paris itself.
+- Art Trips – You can take advantage of regularly scheduled departmental trips to major art collections in Lexington, Cincinnati, Louisville, Washington, D.C., and New York.
+You also can study art in Paris and explore world-renowned art collections, castles and cathedrals in the Loire Valley and within Paris itself.

 What is the coursework like?

-- All Asbury students take core liberal arts courses that give a strong base for their major studies, and set the stage for life-long learning with a perspective that includes our redemptive Creator.
-Those who choose Art for their major studies are exposed to a strong foundation in Art History and fundamental design principles.
-They are then introduced to a variety of media on a basic level, from which they choose one to emphasize.
+- As an Asbury student, you take core liberal arts courses that give a strong base for your major studies and set the stage for life-long learning with a perspective that includes our redemptive Creator.
+As an art major, you are exposed to a strong foundation in Art History and fundamental design principles.
+You are then introduced to a variety of media on a basic level, from which you choose one to emphasize.

-- After choosing an emphasis, students deepen their skills and widen their perspective through directed studies that provide one-on-one interaction with faculty.
+- After choosing an emphasis, you deepen your skills and widen your perspective through directed studies that provide one-on-one interaction with faculty.
 This is done to prepare for the senior exhibit which gives that chance to plan and execute a solo exhibit.

-- Art Education students still take studio courses that will enhance what they do in the classroom.
-This is in addition to the education curriculum that prepares them professionally.
-They also do a senior exhibit like all art majors.
+- As an Art Education student, you take studio courses that will enhance what you will do in the classroom.
+This is in addition to the education curriculum that prepares you professionally.
+You also do a senior exhibit like all art majors.